Agent Design Canvas

 Knowledge & State

-• What external documents or databases to connect with?
+• Any external systems to connect to?

 Capabilities